dmbarbour/wikilon/docs/AboutAO.md

 Named dictionaries are generally mutable.
 It is feasible to distribute development of local dictionaries by use of DVCS techniques (highly recommended!) or to share common names for dictionaries in a global system.

 In the latter case, global names need some strategy to resist conflict (otherwise we'll be forced to rename some word).
-This might be achieved by deriving from an existing registry (e.g. `{%foo@myApp.awelon.org-2016}` would derive from the ICANN registry), or a more informal registry (e.g. someone maintains a webpage somewhere), or use of large random numbers, or taking a secure hash of a public key (or HMAC secret).
+This might be achieved by deriving from an existing registry (e.g. ICANN), or a more informal registry (e.g. someone maintains a webpage), or taking a secure hash of a public key.
 Etc..

 ### Caveats